Flying in the USA can be up to 50% cheaper than in Australia due the following reasons:

 Accommodation and a Service Car

 The price includes accommodation and access to a vehicle, which is a significant financial advantage over a long period of time.
 It would be difficult to find an option like this in the US, and ultimately, will save you a fortune!”

 WIFA Specializes in students with limited time frames (VISA, budget, return dates etc.), therefore all the school operations are built around achieving the specific requirements and flying goals of each student, and to optimize their training process according to their time frames.
-Everything will be done on a One on One mentoring programs like this support the student to achieve their goals within set time-frames.
+Everything will be done on a One on One mentoring programs to support the students achieving their goals within their set time-frames.